OfficeDev/O365-Node-Express-Ejs-Sample-App/README.md

 This simple Office 365 API sample app demonstrates how to program Office 365 REST API in a Web application using [Nodejs](http://nodejs.org/), [Expressjs](http://expressjs.com/) and [Ejs](http://www.embeddedjs.com/).
-It is meant to provide a quick introduction, by way of a few coding examples, to getting started to explore integrating Office 365 API features in an Express-based web application.
+It is meant to provide a quick introduction, by way of a few tested examples, to getting started to explore
+Office 365 API features in an Express-based web application.
 Specifically, it covers how to

 - [sign in to a user's Office 365 account](#sign-in), using the [passport-azure-oauth](https://www.npmjs.com/package/passport-azure-oauth) module,